-Authors: Tiffany Lam, Consultant and Beti Baraki, Analyst, NEF Consulting.
+Authors: Tiffany Lam and Beti Baraki, NEF Consulting.

 70 million days are lost from work each year due to mental ill-health.
 These figures from the Mental Health Foundation point to mental ill-health as the leading cause of sickness absence in the UK.
 Staff wellbeing in the workplace is therefore essential to ensure that organisations function effectively.
 In recent years, there has been an increasing recognition of the importance of staff wellbeing at work.

 Despite this, the importance of staff wellbeing in frontline community support services has received less attention.